 Your son or daughter has finally graduated from high school and soon will be heading off to college.
 Before he or she even meets their professors, you will have received the first of many tuition bills from the college bursar’s office.
 It’s a good thing you’ve been saving for college with a 529 plan.
 You’ve got money set aside for just this very occasion.
 But once you’ve entered the “529 withdrawal phase”, be sure you understand the rules and make the right decisions when tapping your 529 account.
 Here are six mistakes you’ll want to avoid:

 1. Taking too much money.

-QHEE includes tuition, fees, books, supplies, computers and related equipment, and the additional expenses of a "special needs" beneficiary.
+QHEE includes tuition, fees, books, supplies, computers and related equipment, and the additional expenses of a “special needs” beneficiary.
+You can also use money from a 529 account to pay student loans.
 For students who are pursuing a degree on at least a half-time basis, QHEE also includes a limited amount of room and board.
-As of January 1, 2018, qualified expenses include up to $10,000 in tuition expenses at private, public or religious elementary, middle and high schools (per year, per beneficiary).
+Since January 1, 2018, qualified expenses also include up to $10,000 in tuition expenses at private, public or religious elementary, middle and high schools (per year, per beneficiary).
 You CANNOT include the following college expenses: